Sober Story: Wendy

 Mrs D: Hey, congrats!
 What can you tell us about the last months/years of your drinking before you gave up?

-Wendy: In the last few years, I was driving drunk, hiding small bottles from my husband, sneaking drinks, running to the bar after work then lying to hubs about it, arguing with hubs, running away to a hotel at night, in short, a mess.
+Wendy: In the last few years of my drinking I was driving drunk, hiding small bottles from my husband, sneaking drinks, running to the bar after work then lying to hubs about it, arguing with hubs, running away to a hotel at night.
+In short, I was a mess.

 Mrs D: What was the final straw that led you to get sober?